RWTH-EBC/FiLiP/README.md

 GEs mentioned above.
 We suggest to start in the right order to first understand the configuration of clients.
-Afterwards, you can start modelling context data and interact the context broker and use its functionalities before you learn how to connect IoT Devices and store historic data.
+Afterwards, you can start modelling context data and interacting with the context broker and use its functionalities before you learn how to connect IoT Devices and store historic data.

 ## Testing

 We use unittests to write our test cases.
-To test the source code of the library in our a CI workflow, the CI does execute all tests located in the `tests`-directory and prefixed with `test_` .
+To test the source code of the library in our CI workflow, the CI executes all tests located in the `tests`-directory and prefixed with `test_` .

 ## How to contribute